kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 ---
 title: Prepare to upgrade
 weight: 10
-description: Prepare your environment, review version changes, and review FAQs before you upgrade Gloo Edge.
+description: Prepare your environment, review version changes, and review FAQs before you upgrade Gloo Gateway.
 ---

-Before you upgrade Gloo Edge, complete the following preparatory steps:
+Before you upgrade Gloo Gateway, complete the following preparatory steps:
 * [Prepare your environment](#prepare), such as upgrading your current version to the latest patch and upgrading any dependencies to the required supported versions.
-* [Review important changes](#review-changes) made to Gloo Edge in version {{< readfile file="static/content/version_geoss_latest_minor.md" markdown="true">}}1.16, including CRD, Helm, CLI, and feature changes.
+* [Review important changes](#review-changes) made to Gloo Gateway in version {{< readfile file="static/content/version_geoss_latest_minor.md" markdown="true">}}1.16, including CRD, Helm, CLI, and feature changes.
 * [Review frequently-asked questions](#faqs) about the upgrade process.